 The usual flight arrangements for this trip are sometimes known as 'open jaw' flights.
 These allow you to fly in to one destination and out of another.
-If searching online these are often called 'multi city' or 'multi stop' tickets.
+If searching online these are often called 'multi-city' or 'multi-stop' tickets.

-There are several airlines that fly into Kigali and out of Dar es Salaam including Kenya Airways, KLM and Air France.
-A number of airlines also fly between Nairobi and Kigali including Kenya Airways, Rwandair Express and Air Uganda.

-For add on flights between Zanzibar and Nairobi or Dar es Salaam and Nairobi, Precision Air, Kenya Airways, KLM and Fly540 are airlines to consider.
+There are several airlines that fly into Nairobi and out of Dar es Salaam including Kenya Airways, KLM/Air France, Lufthansa, Qatar Airways, Emirates, Swiss Airlines and Ethiopian Airways.
+A number of airlines also fly between Zanzibar and Nairobi or Dar es Salaam and Nairobi, such as Precision Air, Kenya Airways, KLM, and Fly540.